billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 Adapted from {{IEC60050}}.

 Power Inlet (inlet, for short):
-: A power inlet (or simply "inlet") is an interface at which a device or component receives energy from another device or component ({{?RFC7326}}).
+: Is an interface at which a
+device or component receives energy from another device or component ({{?RFC7326}}).